Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

 The $H_8 + e$ graph is formed by adding an edge to the Heawood family graph $H_8$ between two of its degree 5 vertices.
 The $H_8+e$ family consists of 125 graphs, 29 of which are nIK and the remaining 96 are IK, as we will now argue.
 For this, we leverage graphs in the Heawood family.
 In addition to $H_8+e$, the family includes an $F_9+e$ graph formed by adding an edge between the two degree 3 vertices of $F_9$.
 Since $H_8$ and $F_9$ are both IK~\cite{KS}, the corresponding graphs with an edge added are as well.
 By Lemma~\ref{lem:tyyt}, $H_8+e$, $F_9+e$ and all their descendants are IK.
 These are the 96 IK graphs in the family.

 The remaining 29 graphs are all ancestors of six graphs that we describe below.
 Once we establish that these six are nIK, then Lemma~\ref{lem:tyyt} ensures that all 29 are nIK.

-We will denote the six graphs $T_i$, $i = 1,\ldots,6$ as five of them have a degree Two vertex.
+We will denote the six graphs $T_i$, $i = 1,\ldots,6$ where we have used the letter $T$ since five of them have a degree two vertex (`T' being the first letter of `two').
 After contracting an edge on the degree 2 vertex, we recover one of the nIK Heawood family graphs, $N_{11}$ or $N'_{12}$.
 It follows that these five graphs are also nIK.

 The two graphs that become $N_{11}$ after contracting an edge have the following graph6 notation\cite{sage}:

 $T_1$: \verb'KSrb`OTO?a`S' $T_2$: \verb'KOtA`_LWCMSS'

 The three graphs that contract to $N'_{12}$ are: